noodlewerk/NWPusher/README.md

 Enter *Pusher*, a Mac and iPhone app for sending push notifications *directly* to the *Apple Push Notification Service*.
 No need to set up a server or create an account online.
 You only need the SSL certificate and a device token to start pushing directly from your Mac, or even from an iPhone!

-Pusher comes with a small library for both OS X and iOS, that provides various tools to send notifications programmatically.
+Pusher comes with a small library for both OS X and iOS, that provides various tools for sending notifications programmatically.
 On OS X it can use the keychain to retrieve push certificates and keys.
 Pusher can also be used without keychain, using a PKCS12 file, e.g. when pushing from iOS.

 Features